Other Special Education Support Services

 - Promotion of Communication and socialization

-- Building of turn-taking, sharing, and teamwork skills
+- The building of turn-taking, sharing, and teamwork skills

 - Creation of positive relationships with peers and adults